ouricoproject/cryptocurrency/README.md

 block chain without block and chain using hashgraph
 # Feb, 24, 2018
 This is a project for ICO using Hashgraph
-- Source code is in CryptocurrencyDemo_source folder
+- "Source code" is in CryptocurrencyDemo_source folder
-- Views when running are in CryptocurrencyDemo_views folder
+- "Capture images", when you excute DAPP, is in "DAPP Captures" folder
-- Whitepapers are in whitepapers folder
+- "Whitepapers" is in "whitepaper" folder